-June is LGBTQIA + Pride Month, a time to celebrate and show support for the gay, lesbian, bisexual, trans, and queer community at large.
-With consumers increasingly pushing for diversity and representation for historically marginalized groups across industries, long-overdue attention is now being given to LGBTQIA+ drinks brands — not just during Pride Month, but all year long.
+June commemorates LGBTQIA+ Pride Month, a time dedicated to honoring and demonstrating support for the gay, lesbian, bisexual, trans, and queer community as a whole.
+With consumers advocating for greater diversity and representation of historically underrepresented groups in various sectors, LGBTQIA+ beverage labels are finally gaining much-deserved recognition – not only during Pride Month, but throughout the entire year.

 “I feel like there is more awareness now that diverse beer brands exist,” says Bryan Van Den Oever, the co-owner of Red Bear Brewing Company in Washington, D.C.
 “People are searching out impactful ways that they can help the LGBTQ community, and purchasing products is one way that they do that.”

-Brad Bear, the owner of Mercury Wine in Geyserville, California, advises retailers to call attention to the LGBTQIA+-owned products they carry.
+Brad Bear, the proprietor of Mercury Wine based in Geyserville, California, encourages retailers to draw attention to their LGBTQIA+-owned items to better support these brands.
 “I think that if a customer were walking through your retail establishment and saw a rainbow flag next to a bottle,” he says, “it would let them know that there are gay winemakers out there, and that you’re supporting the gay community.”

-Kara Larson, the cofounder of Rhode Island Spirits in Pawtucket, Rhode Island, suggests retailers seek out smaller, lesser-known drinks brands that go beyond supporting LGBTQIA+ causes to make a real impact.
+Kara Larson, the co-founder of Rhode Island Spirits in Pawtucket, Rhode Island, recommends retailers reach out to smaller, less-known beverage brands that genuinely support LGBTQIA+ causes and create a real impact.
 “It used to be that massive international brands would slap rainbows on their products for Pride Month, and that was pretty much all you saw throughout the year,” she says.
-“Now, LGBTQ+-owned businesses are getting a much more prominent kind of attention than they’ve had before.
+“Now, LGBTQ+ owned businesses are getting a much more prominent kind of attention than they’ve had before.
 It’s more authentic and less marketing-driven.”

-When seeking out new products, Larson recommends inquiring with local LGBTQIA+ organizations such as chambers of commerce and travel agencies to find producers.
-Similarly, retailers can ask their distributor representatives if they carry LGBTQIA+-owned products.
+When exploring new products, Larson suggests consulting local LGBTQIA+ organizations such as chambers of commerce and travel agencies to find new brands.
+Similarly, retailers can inquire with their distributors about carrying LGBTQIA+ owned products.

-As the U.S. population becomes increasingly diverse, demand for products made by LGBTQIA+ community members will grow.
+As the U.S. population grows more diverse and conscious consumption continues to drive consumers, the demand for products crafted by the LGBTQIA+ community will expand.
 “It comes down to increasing sales if retailers can find ways to effectively message their support for diverse crafters,” says Van Den Oever.

-The list below highlights some of the best-selling LGBTQIA+-owned drinks brands on Drizly.
+The list below highlights some of the fastest-growing LGBTQIA+ owned drinks brands on Drizly.